 The Timeless Beauty of Serene Ganpatipule Beach

-Ganpatipule Tourism is vary popular among tourists because of my clean beach.
-My name is originated from the name of Lord Ganpati or Lord Ganesha.
-According to local folklores, Lord Ganpati moved to Pule from his original abode umbrage by some remark made by a native lady.
+Ganpatipule Tourism is very popular among tourists because of the clean beach.
+Ganpatipule name is originated from the name of Lord Ganpati or Lord Ganesha.
+According to local folklore, Lord Ganpati moved to Pule from his original abode umbrage by some remark made by a native lady.

-Winter that is from October to February is the best time to pay me a visit as temperature is pleasant during the day and dropping in the nights.
-Due to South Western monsoon I receive plenty of precipitation during the months of June to October.
+Winter that is from October to February is the best time to pay a visit to Ganpatipule beach.
+The temperature is pleasant during the day and dropping in the nights.
+Due to South Western monsoon, Ganpatipule receives plenty of precipitation during the months of June to October.

 Ratnagiri is the nearest city with a railway station and also an airport.
-One can also drive directly from Mumbai down Mumbai Goa Road or NH 17 and reach me via Nivali.
+One can also drive directly from Mumbai down Mumbai Goa Road or NH 17 and reach Ganpatipule beach via Nivali.
 This is all about Ganpatipule.
-So when you are planning to visit me?
+So when you are planning to visit this spectacular beach?